 In addition to my practical experiences, I have developed the ability to communicate effectively with people from vastly diverse cultures and backgrounds, a skill I utilized while volunteering at last year’s Anaheim Health Fair.
 As a Filipino American, I have a different worldview and experience from my classmates.
 My travels in the Philippines and Mexico have exposed me to crushing poverty in places without doctors or dentists, and medicine is a rarity.

 I hope to engage in mission work in the US regularly and in developing nations, such as Mexico, continuing the spirit of outreach I was exposed to in the Flying Samaritans.
 I anticipate completing my MS in Nursing as either a physician’s assistant or nurse practitioner in time.

-During a high school outreach program with the XXXX organization Filipino-Americans in Social Studies, I presented programs on different strategies for getting into college.
+During a high school outreach program with the XXXX organization Filipino Americans in Social Studies, I presented programs on different strategies for getting into college.
 The success of this outreach has inspired me to help in the organization of nursing schools and their applicants.
 I help with the ever-present US nurse shortage by working with faculty and staff.

 XXXX has been my sole choice for academic development, and I have been impressed repeatedly by the quality of the professors and the diversity of the student body.
-Through a continued academic relationship with XXX, I will be fully prepared to sit my NCEs and dedicate myself to the field of nursing.
+Through a continued academic relationship with XXX, I will be fully prepared to sit my NCEs and dedicate myself to nursing.
 To my patients of tomorrow, I will give all I have.

 Thank you for considering my application.